How People Cope

 A migration originally estimated to require a single sprint ended up consuming eleven weeks.

-By the time the phrase reached the engineering organisation, it had been interpreted as a migration from an on-premises message broker to a managed cloud service.
-The rationale was never written down in a form that connected it to a customer outcome.
-When a team lead asked what problem the migration solved for customers, he was told it was “a platform concern” and that the business case had already been approved.
+A B2B SaaS company had committed in its annual roadmap to “modernising the platform,” a phrase that originated at a strategy offsite no engineer attended.
+By the time it reached engineering, it had become a migration from an on-premises message broker to a managed cloud service.
+When a team lead asked what problem this solved for customers, he was told the business case had already been approved.

-No one asked whether the original commitment should have been made.
-No one could, because the commitment had no traceable origin in a customer need or a system constraint.
-It existed because the roadmap required content, and modernisation is always defensible.
+The migration was reported as a success, and the roadmap for the following quarter listed three more modernisation items.
+No one asked whether the original commitment should have been made; it had no traceable origin in a customer need or a system constraint, only in a roadmap that required content, and modernisation is always defensible.
 Software-dependent corporates are rarely idle.
-They are busy in a very specific and highly disciplined way.
+They are busy in a specific and disciplined way.

 Calendars are full, backlogs are long, and roadmaps extend confidently into the future.
 Dashboards glow with colour while meetings conclude with action items, follow-ups, and alignment checkpoints.
 Documents are produced, reviewed, socialised, revised, and approved.
 From the outside, these organisations appear intensely productive.